openstack-archive/fuel-plugin-lma-infrastructure-alerting/doc/source/install.rst

 Install using the RPM file
 --------------------------

-**To install the StackLight Infrastructure Alerting Plugin using the RPM file of the Fuel plugins catalog:**
+**To install the StackLight Infrastructure Alerting plugin using the RPM file of the Fuel plugins catalog:**

 #.
 Go to the `Fuel Plugins Catalog <https://www.mirantis.com/validated-solution-integrations/fuel-plugins>`_.